danielfett/draft-dpop/main.md

 The nonce is opaque to the client.

-If the `nonce` claim in the DPoP proof of a token request does not exactly match a nonce recently supplied by the authorization server to the client, the authorization server MUST reject the request.
+If the `nonce` claim in the DPoP proof does not exactly match a nonce recently supplied by the authorization server to the client, the authorization server MUST reject the request.
 The rejection response MAY include a `DPoP-Nonce` HTTP header